illia-stv/magic-motion/README.md

 ## Example with code

-`MagicMotion` underhood useses `prismjs` for code highlighting, so you could use any theme provided by `prismjs`.
+`MagicMotion` useses [prismjs](https://prismjs.com/) underhood for code highlighting, so you could use any theme provided by `prismjs`.
 Here is example [list of themes](https://github.com/PrismJS/prism-themes/tree/master/themes) which could be used.

 So lets install these themes.